sketch-hq/developer.sketch.com/pages/assistants-concepts-3-javascript-envs.md

 ## Sketch JavaScriptCore

-Assistants in Sketch run in [JavaScriptCore](https://developer.apple.com/documentation/javascriptcore).
+Assistants in Sketch run in [JavaScriptCore](https://developer.apple.com/documentation/javascriptcore), the same JavaScript engine powering Safari – fast and supporting many modern JavaScript language features.

-JavaScriptCore is the same JavaScript engine used in Safari, so its fast and supports many modern JavaScript language features.
 It does however have the following important limitations:

-- Outside of Safari, JavaScriptCore lacks any browser APIs.
+- No browser APIs
-- Native Node modules are not available.
+- Native Node.js modules are not available
-- There is no module system (either CommonJS or ESM).
+- Module systems such as CommonJS and ESM are unsupported

 These limitations have the following knock-on effects to consider while developing cross-platform Assistants: